nimiew/cz4031/README.md

     - Since our data is static, we can use fixed format with fixed length
     - Don't need record header

-  - In terms of packing records into a block
+  - In terms of packing records into a data block

     - I suggest we go with unspanned method
     - Sequencing should be done for averageRating as all queries are on averageRating (we can just sort the data before inserting into db)